fwaris/RTOpenAI/src/Samples/PlanSelection/PlanAssistant/readme.md

 Still there are code generation issues that need to be further addressed.

-The generated Prolog code is logged (for intorspection) and also posted to the UI.
+The generated Prolog code is logged (for introspection) and also posted to the UI.
 The user can modify the code and test it from the UI and use this feedback to improve the code generation prompt.

 In general, its better to fail than to produce an inaccurate answer.
-The Prolog-based approach thus reduces halucinations over 'normal' RAG.
+The Prolog-based approach thus reduces hallucinations over 'normal' RAG.